rinq/websocket/README.md

 With this approach, once the connection is closed, or the session is destroyed, these objects must be discarded, and new ones created.
-It is up to the user to manage any application state that depends upon access to an *Overpass* connection or session.
+It is up to the user to manage any application state that depends upon access to a *Rinq* connection or session.

 ### Managed module usage